 In 2009 the University looked to establish a new student organisation which would be responsible for advocacy and campus activities for both undergraduate and postgraduate students.
 The undergraduate (UWSSA) and postgraduate (PAUWS) associations merged, creating The Hive Student Union towards the end of 2009.
 The Hive was also setup as a company with six students elected onto an overarching board of directors.
 After a short and politically fraught term, The Hive was dissolved.

 In 2011, an interim Student Leadership Group (SLG) with student representation from each campus was convened to assist the University with the development of a new student representation and participation model at the University.
 The result is the current Student Representation and Participation model which launched at the beginning of 2012.
 The aim of this new model was to provide equitable and consistent student representation and participation at the University through the Student Campus Councils, responsible for student needs on a campus level, and the Student Representative Council which will deal with cross-campus issues.

-In 2019, the Standing procedures were updated; this revamp of the SRC offices was designed to provide a more grassroots democracy for students so that they may better hold there elected representatives to accountability and increased transparency within the system.
-The procedures of the SRC may be now accessed here.
+In 2019, the Standing procedures were updated; this revamp of the SRC offices was designed to provide a more grassroots democracy for students so that they may better hold their elected representatives to account, and increased transparency within the system.
+The current SRC procedures may be now accessed here.